kubernetes/website/content/en/docs/setup/on-premises-metal/krib.md

 ## Overview

-This guide helps to install a Kubernetes cluster hosted on bare metal with [Digital Rebar Provision](https://github.com/digitalrebar/provision).
+This guide helps to install a Kubernetes cluster hosted on bare metal with [Digital Rebar Provision](https://github.com/digitalrebar/provision) using only its Content packages and *kubeadm*.

 Digital Rebar Provision (DRP) is an integrated Golang DHCP, bare metal provisioning (PXE/iPXE) and workflow automation platform.
-While [DRP can be used to run](https://provision.readthedocs.io/en/tip/doc/integrations/ansible.html) [Kubespray](../kubespray), it also offers a self-contained Kubernetes installation known as [KRIB (Kubernetes Rebar Integrated Bootstrap)](https://github.com/digitalrebar/provision-content/tree/master/krib).
+While [DRP can be used to invoke](https://provision.readthedocs.io/en/tip/doc/integrations/ansible.html) [Kubespray](../kubespray), it also offers a self-contained Kubernetes installation known as [KRIB (Kubernetes Rebar Integrated Bootstrap)](https://github.com/digitalrebar/provision-content/tree/master/krib).

 {{< note >}}
-**Note:** KRIB is not a _stand-alone_ installer: Digital Rebar templates drive a standard [kubeadm](/docs/admin/kubeadm/) configuration that manages the Kubernetes installation with the [Digital Rebar cluster pattern](https://provision.readthedocs.io/en/tip/doc/arch/cluster.html#rs-cluster-pattern) to elect leaders _without supervision_.
+**Note:** KRIB is not a _stand-alone_ installer: Digital Rebar templates drive a standard *[kubeadm](/docs/admin/kubeadm/)* configuration that manages the Kubernetes installation with the [Digital Rebar cluster pattern](https://provision.readthedocs.io/en/tip/doc/arch/cluster.html#rs-cluster-pattern) to elect leaders _without external supervision_.
 {{< /note >}}